arunbaby0/arunbaby.com/_ai_agents/0018-voice-agent-frameworks.md

 These frameworks standardize the **Transport Layer** so you can focus entirely on the **Intelligence Layer**.

-In the next post, we will zoom in on the specific algorithmic challenge of **Voice Activity Detection**: the math of detecting silence.
+A critical component of these frameworks is **Voice Activity Detection (VAD)**, the math of detecting silence.